kurenn/ruby-dojo/docs/web-and-http-i.md

 ## What are you going to learn ?
 * Make a simple HTTP server
+* How HTTP and TCP work together
+* Using Rack

 ## What is a Web server
 It accepts requests from clients(users), then it returns a response.
 Web server I'm creating now is very simple, it handles the HTTP GET requests correctly.